How to heat up your marketing to match summer temperatures.

 6. Sponsor events

-Look for events that can boost your brand.
-Pick one or two that will highlight your participation and will help enhance your community-service image.
+Hold events that can boost your brand.
+Pick one that will highlight your participation and will help enhance your community-service image.

-If you live in a region with a substantial number of environmentally minded consumers, sponsor a green event but take precautions to brand your business as green.
+If you live in a region with a substantial number of environmentally minded consumers, sponsor a green event as you take precautions to brand your business as green.

 7. Take some of your products outside